monsoonmaelstrom/book2/book2.md

 Davy nods and I’m already running.

-### 31 - Burning Down the House
+### 31 - Burning Down the House ^^2000 words^^

 I’m too far away.
 I’ll never make it to the flat in time.
-I stop running and focus all my attention on the eagle as the others catch up.
+I stop running and focus all my attention on the eagle above the city as the others catch up.
 It’s only a few minutes before I see the building.
 Shit.
 They’re already there.
 It was all a diversion.
 I should have seen it.

 “Davy, I need rain!
 As much rain as fast as you can, everywhere!
 Have Giorgi help if you need it!”